Quantum verification of NP problems with single photons and linear optics

-To realize the verification algorithm in photonic regime, we devise optical circuits for the four tests and experimentally implement the circuit in the case $n=6$.
-The proofs from the two Merlins are two-photon states generated by a parametric down-conversion process while the $k$ copies of the state $|\psi\rangle$ correspond to photons generated sequentially at different time.
-In our experiment the $k$ copies sent by a same Merlin are identical due to the fact that the apparatus to prepare the states is fixed within the duration of the experiment.
+\textbf{Photonic implementation of the quantum verification machine. }To realize the verification algorithm in photonic regime, we devise optical circuits for the four tests and experimentally implement the circuit in the case $n=6$.
+The proofs from the two Merlins are unentangled photons generated by a parametric down-conversion process while the $K$ copies of the state $|\psi\rangle$ correspond to photons generated sequentially at different time.
+In our experiment the $K$ copies sent by a same Merlin are identical due to the fact that the apparatus to prepare the states is fixed within the duration of the experiment.
 For each copy we encode the $n$-dimensional quantum state in the polarization and path degrees of freedom of the photon.
-The optical modes $\{|0\rangle,|1\rangle,|2\rangle,|3\rangle,...,|n\rangle\}$ are mapped to $\{|h_1\rangle,|v_1\rangle,|h_2\rangle,|v_2\rangle,...,|v_{n/2}\rangle\}$, where $|h_j\rangle$ denotes the horizontal polarization in path $j$.
-In the following we use $|x_1 x_2 x_3 x_4 x_5 x_6 \rangle$ to represent a proper state encoding the assignment $x_1 x_2 x_3 x_4 x_5 x_6$.
+The optical modes $\{|1\rangle,|2\rangle,|3\rangle,|4\rangle,...,|n\rangle\}$ are mapped to $\{|h_1\rangle,|v_1\rangle,|h_2\rangle,|v_2\rangle,...,|v_{n/2}\rangle\}$, where $|h_j\rangle$ ($|v_j\rangle$) denotes the horizontal (vertical) polarization in path $j$.
+In the following we use $|x_1 x_2 x_3 x_4 x_5 x_6 \rangle$ to represent a proper state given in equation (\ref{eq:proof}) encoding the assignment $x_1 x_2 x_3 x_4 x_5 x_6$.
+When $x_i=0$ the phase on mode $i$ is 0, whereas $x_i=1$ the phase is $\pi$.

 Figure \ref{fig:setup}b depicts the circuit design for the satisfiability test and uniformity test.
-The circuit comprises a sequence of stages, each of which involves a set of two-mode configurable transformations $u$ combined with mode splitting or routing.
-Starting from proof encoding, Merlin firstly splits the input single photon into equal superposition over $n$ modes and encode the assignment into the state.
-The proof state is then sent to a set of successive tunable permutation modules, which select the modes corresponding to the clauses or group the modes into random matchings.
-Finally, the measurement and decision module performs either projection on the certain state or two-mode interferences on the certain matching.
-The two-mode transformations $u$ are implemented by half wave-plates
+The circuit comprises a sequence of stages, each of which involves a set of two-mode configurable transformations $u$ combined with mode splitting or routing (see Materials and methods for details).
+Starting from proof encoding, Merlin firstly splits the input single photon into an equal superposition over $n$ modes and encodes the assignment $x$ into the $K$ copies of the state.
+Each state is then sent to successive tunable permutation modules, which select the modes corresponding to the chosen clause $(i,j,k,l)$ or group the modes into a random matching $M$.
+Finally, the measurement and decision module performs either projection on the certain state $|c\rangle$ or two-mode interferences on the certain matching $M$.
+The two-mode transformations $u$ are implemented by half-wave plates (see Fig. \ref{fig:setup}c), of which the optical axes can be set in different angles to perform different two-mode sub-operations such as Pauli-$X$, Pauli-$Z$ and Hadamard gates